 Convoluted Logic Explained

-Of all the natural wonders of the world, the one that always makes me feel so eerily close to home is the hurricane; particularly the eye of the hurricane.
+Of all the natural disasters in the world, the one that feels so eerily familiar is the hurricane; particularly the eye of the hurricane.
 There’s this inevitability about it.
 The whole natural order of it; the inevitability of disaster manifesting from thin air right before your eyes.
 A survival of the fittest mentality.
 It can all be likened to a car crash or a divorce or an abrupt eviction notice or a freak accident of any random sort.
 Whenever I see it on one of those high-resolution satellite photos, the eye stares back at me like a black hole torn in space waiting to suck me thru the void and into the abyss.
 But when I look back, I see a human brain surrounded by the chaotic commotion its produces.
 Yes, you read that right.
 The eye of a hurricane is like a human brain.

 The chaotic repetition that my life has become is a chain reaction of the madness my mind has produced.
 My life; a fucking category four.
 If it was like a tornado, at least I’d be able to claim I had some form of direction in spite of the hot mess I might’ve created for myself.
 But then my story wouldn’t be so entertaining, would it.
 You get caught in the path of a cyclone then you’re as good as dead.
 But that’s only if you have the misfortune of getting caught in the path.
 Once the hurricane hits the coast, it annihilates everything.
 And nobody’s safe.
 I’m the hurricane.
 My actions-every corrupt maneuver I make-are the rain and thunder and lightning and super high velocity winds and fatal flooding.
 My mind is the eye.
 Hence the brain.
 Only difference for me is that I’m not restricted to a specific time of year.
 My storm can hit while I’m sitting on the couch reading the Times.
 Why?
 How?
 Cause I’m too busy playing in my head.
 Always and forever.